-Did you know, if you own/operate ANY form of electrical / electronic or programmable system that has one or more safety functions with a potential SIL (safety integrity level) rating, then you need to conduct periodic functional safety assessment during operations; also known as FSA 4?
+If you own or operate any electrical / electronic or programmable system that has safety functions with a SIL (safety integrity level) rating, then you need to conduct periodic functional safety audit or FSA 4.

 IEC 61511-4 - Explanation and rationale for changes in IEC 61511-1 from Edition 1 to Edition 2

-It is true to say that many owner/operators have been relying on the so-called "grandfathering" clause of the original standard.
-This became a ready excuse to do very little, or even nothing, about compliance to IEC 61511 if a system was installed prior to publication of the standard.
+It is true to say that many owner/operators were relying on the so-called "grandfathering" clause of the original IEC 61511.
+This became a ready excuse to do avoid having to check what IEC 61511 was all about.

-In the draft version of IEC 61511-4, it is now very clear that there was some serious thought put into changes around functional safety assessment (FSA), and the application of FSA to "existing systems".
+In this latest guidance document, it's now very clear that there was some serious thought put into changes around functional safety assessment (FSA), and the application of FSA to "existing systems".

-The fundamental idea is that owner/operators (duty holders for the hazard) can still do a huge amount to improve safety by considered implementation of functional safety principles, even without without making expensive physical system changes.
+The idea is that owner/operators, can still do a huge amount to improve safety by implementating functional safety principles. even without without making expensive physical system changes.

-Here is a list of some effective "functional safety measures" that can be done without changing any system hardware or software:
+Here is a list of some effective "functional safety activities" that can be made without changing any system hardware or software:

-An FSA 4 is an independent check that measures such as those suggested above are being carried out effectively.
+Functional safety assessment is an independent check that activities such as those suggested above are being carried out effectively.
 No organisation will be perfect, but conducting FSA 4 with a solid FSA checklist will help to highlight the gaps and provide a pathway towards improvement.

-There will be no single measure that immediately improves or implements functional safety goals.
-However, with an ongoing process of implementing better management, procedures and improvement of competence; spurious trips, incidents and accidents can be significantly reduced.
+There will be no single measure that immediately improves or implements functional safety audit goals.
+However, with an ongoing process of implementing better management, procedures and improvement of competence; spurious trips, incidents and accidents may be significantly reduced.